LidiaKovac/react-iro/README.md

 ## Acknowledgments

-React Iro is based on the powerful iro.js library, and we extend our gratitude to the iro.js team for providing such a fantastic color picker solution.
+React Iro is based on the powerful [iro.js](https://iro.js.org) library, and we extend our gratitude to the [iro.js](https://iro.js.org) team for providing such a fantastic color picker solution.

----

-By using React Iro, you can effortlessly add a feature-rich color picker to your React projects.
-Whether you need color customization for themes, charts, or anything else, React Iro has you covered.
-Enjoy building your applications with dynamic and intuitive color selection!